Does apple cider vinegar kill fleas? To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 Dawn Dish Soap for Fleas in Carpet

-To make sure that you have completely eradicated fleas and their eggs in and around your home, it is essential to do some ‘cleaning’ with Dawn dish soap and vinegar for fleas.
+To ensure that you have completely eradicated fleas and their eggs in and around your home, it is essential to do some ‘cleaning’ with Dawn dish soap and vinegar for fleas.
 This is because fleas also live on your furniture and carpet, reproducing and leaving unwelcome flea debris.

 – Use a cloth and a dawn dish soap and water solution to wipe furniture